FYI: Note that the above form submits back to this same page.

 get if you submitted the form without checking anything.

-By default, an HTML radio button element returns nothing
+By default, an HTML checkbox element returns nothing if it

-if it wasn't enabled and a value of "on" if it
+wasn't checked and a value of "on" if it was.

-was.
-So by checking its value we can determine if it was
+So by checking it's value we can determine if it was

-If you don't like the fact that the radio button returns the
+If you don't like the fact that the checkbox returns the

 value of "on" it's really easy to change.
 Simply